 Each module is addressed by a configuration software.
 Analogue inputs are entered with their measuring range: either they are declared as active (0..10 V) or passive for connection of all common temperature sensor types.
 For special sensor characteristics, each input can be separately linearized with freely defined linearization curve.

 Digital outputs with relays can switch directly 230 V AC low voltage, so that for small loads no separate contactors / relays are necessary.
 Digital inputs and outputs statuses are indicated by LEDs.
-Some of the digital output modules provide manual intervention buttons.

 The modules communicate over a RS485 bus with Modbus RTU and configurable baudrate.
 Using a standard protocol, they provide an open I/O bus also for 3rd party manufacturers.
 The other way round, 3rd party devices, such as variable speed drives, IRC controllers, and energy meters using one of the supported protocols can be integrated directly into the process station.
 Sometimes they can be even connected to the same I/O bus as the I/O modules, providing integration at the I/O level.
 The process station is usually installed at a place accessible for the maintenance staff.
 As the I/O bus may reach up to 1000 m, data from the whole building can be linked to one process station, or more panels with I/O modules can be connected together to one process station, which saves cabling costs.